vistec-AI/WangchanX-Eval/README.md

 **Dataset**

-We split 100 rows from Thai subset in XQuAD dataset for our evaluation.
+We split 100 rows from the Thai subset in the XQuAD dataset for our evaluation.
 You can create, add, or change the dataset in `gen_text/eval.csv` that has columns:

 - references: Reference Answer
 - context: Context